Honour School of Economics and Management

 (d) Submission of thesis

-Every candidate who wishes to submit a thesis shall give notice of his or her intention to do so on his or her examination entry form (in addition to seeking approval of the subject from the DUS in either Economics or Management under (a) above); and shall submit his or her thesis not later than noon on Monday of the first week of the Trinity Full Term of the examination to the University approved online assessment platform.
+Every candidate who wishes to submit a thesis shall give notice of their intention to do so on their examination entry form (in addition to seeking approval of the subject from the DUS in either Economics or Management under (a) above); and shall submit their thesis not later than noon on Monday of the first week of the Trinity Full Term of the examination to the University approved online assessment platform.